oongjoon/oongjoon.github.io/_posts/DeepLearning/Architecture/2022-02-13-Conv-intution.md

 The important thing here is that pooling has no parameters.
 Because the operation of pooling requires max and average functions, there is no need for learnable parameters.

+ # Why Convolution?

+At the beginning of the post, it was said that convolution can reduce parameters than MLP.
+Let's take a closer look at why reducing parameters and other reasons to use convolution.

+## Parameter sharing

+Convolution uses the same parameters for all pixels to create an activation map.
+Since the same parameters are used, the same feature can be found in different positions of the image.
+For example, when detecting vertical edges with a 3 x 3 filter, no other parameters are needed to detect the vertical edges on the left and right sides of the image.
+In other words, with fewer parameters than the multilayer perceptron.
+The same features can be extracted.

+## Sparse Connections

+Unlike the Fully Connected Layer, the activation map is not connected to all pixels of the input of each pixel.
+Therefore, even if the image is slightly damaged, even if it is slightly shifted, the overall feature extraction is not significantly affected.
+It is said to capture translation invariance well.

 # Reference